 Buoyant demand for strategic minerals.
 Mineral prices have been subject to considerable fluctuation during the crisis.
 Some minerals (such as copper) have experienced reduced demand and lower prices resulting from global economic contraction while prices for high value minerals such a gold and platinum have risen.
 The long-term prospects for minerals demand are strong and prices are expected to strengthen, fostered by continued growth in the renewable energy sector.
 Countries with significant deposits of strategic minerals are therefore well placed to bounce back with economic recovery.
 Minerals are a major contributor to export revenues, often in countries prone to conflict, especially during the current crisis.

 Diversification of energy companies.
-The expectations on industry to decarbonise and align with the Paris Agreement is likely to mean the transition to a low-carbon economy could gain further impetus.
+The expectations on industry to decarbonise and align with the Paris Agreement are likely to mean the transition to a low-carbon economy could gain further impetus.
 Decisions by major IOCs like BP and Shell to write down the value of their assets to adjust to the transition and aim to become carbon neutral in their operations reflects this shift.
 It is partly fostered by long-term price projections for oil but also opportunities for new lines of investment in the renewables sector.
 However, not all IOCs are actively pursuing diversification, and many will continue to pursue opportunities to maximise returns from investments in the oil and gas sector, actively benefiting low cost producers.

 Extractive revenues under strain.
 Volatility in extractive commodity prices is placing increased strain on public financial management.
-It is likely that we will see bigger swings in prices in the coming few years, rather than a steady downward slide in prices, along with threats to supply chains.
-This is undermining the availability of public budgets to cope with the effects of the Covid-19 health pandemic and weakening safety nets to protect the poorest and most vulnerable citizens from the impact of the economic crisis which could undermine the achievement of the SDGs.
+We are likely to see bigger swings in prices in the coming few years, rather than a steady downward slide in prices, along with threats to supply chains.
+This is undermining the availability of public budgets to cope with the effects of the COVID-19 health pandemic and weakening safety nets to protect the poorest and most vulnerable citizens from the impact of the economic crisis which could undermine the achievement of the SDGs.
 It may also affect the capacity of governments to engage effectively with stakeholders and financial resources available to implement EITI.

+EITI governance implications.
+Stakeholders with limited access to broadband internet and a stable supply of electricity have been hampered by virtual ways of working.
+Reaching consensus or compromise through virtual meetings can be more challenging.
+COVID-19 restrictions and emergency measures have in some cases contributed to limitations on civic space, which could have longer-term implications for the EITI’s multi-stakeholder governance model.

 Given these developments, there is an emerging consensus that “business as usual” is not viable.
 The Board has already agreed more flexibility on reporting and Validation, and the establishment of an implementation support facility to address the more immediate implications of the crisis for EITI implementation.
 Additional short-term measures may merit consideration, but the crisis creates new opportunities to redouble our efforts on the key elements of the transition that the EITI is seeking to accomplish as summarised in the following section.

 Opportunities for the EITI: six shifts